Janosch: Biography

-Janosch was born as Horst Eckert in what was then Hindenburg (now Zabrze, Poland) in Upper Silesia to a family of mixed German and Polish origin, though he identifies his nationality as "Silesian".
+Janosch was born as Horst Eckert on 11 March 1931 in what was then Hindenburg (now Zabrze, Poland) in Upper Silesia to a family of mixed German and Polish origin, though he identifies his nationality as "Silesian".
 His mother was a pious Catholic, and his father a violent alcoholic.

 After World War II, the family fled to West Germany.
 In the area of Oldenburg, Janosch worked in a textile mill.
 In 1953, he went to Munich, where he studied for some terms at the Academy of Arts, but broke off his studies eventually.
 Afterwards, he worked as a freelance artist.
 In 1960, his first book for children was published with George Lentz, a friend of his, who also persuaded him to take on the penname Janosch.
-Within the next 10 years, numerous books for children followed with different publishing houses.

-He also published books for adults, in which he deals with his childhood experiences of growing up with an abusive father and a God-fearing mother, constantly recurring topics being friendship, family relationships, and the quest for the meaning of life.

-Amongst his most famous figures is the Tigerente that appears in Oh, wie schön ist Panama and the stories around the little tiger and the little bear.

-From 1953 to 1980 the artist lived in Munich.
 By 1980, he had published over 100 books for children in nearly 30 languages.
-By then, he had left Germany, and lives since 1980 on the island of Tenerife in the Atlantic Ocean.
+Amongst his most recognisable characters is the Tigerente that appears in Oh, wie schön ist Panama and the stories around the little tiger and the little bear.
+He has also published several books for adults, in which he deals with his childhood experiences of growing up with an abusive father and a God-fearing mother, constantly recurring topics being friendship, family relationships, and the quest for the meaning of life.

+Between 1953 and 1980 the artist lived in Munich, and then relocated to the island of Tenerife, where he currently resides.